Frequently Asked Questions

 Garbage disposals either have the model number sticker on the bottom or the side of the unit.

-Grilles / smokers could put the model number sticker inside the bottom cabinet, on the back of the unit, underneath or inside the wood pellet hopper.
+Grilles / smokers / Barbeques could put the model number sticker inside the bottom cabinet, on the back of the unit, underneath or inside the wood pellet hopper.

-Manufacturer guides to finding the model number sticker on your appliances are more specific.
+Manufacturer guides to finding the model number sticker can be more nuanced or specific.

 Whirlpool